solarbit/arduino/protocol.md

-# Solar Mining Protocol - First shot
+# The Simple Solar Mining Protocol (SSMP)
+This protocol is provisional and will, no doubt, evolve during prototyping and review.

 ## Messages
 All messages have the same format.
 Each message has a 20-byte header, and an optional payload of up to 1452 bytes.